Rogue Pharmacist Arrested After 57 People Get Compromised Vaccine

 Those doses, which may have been weakened outside refrigeration, were given to 57 people before the error became apparent, officials said.
 The people who took the affected doses have been notified, and there is no indication that they were harmed, hospital officials said in a Thursday press conference.

 In a press release, Grafton Police said the pharmacist "intentionally removed the vaccines from the refrigerated storage and left them to sit out overnight, rendering about 570 doses of the vaccine 'useless' according to health officials."
-The former employee allegedly admitted to knowing that improper refrigeration would make the vaccine ineffective.
+The former employee was said to admit to knowing that improper refrigeration would make the vaccine ineffective.

 Police are investigating the former pharmacist's motive, and have not yet filed charges against him.
 He is currently being held on recommended charges of first degree recklessly endangering safety, adulterating a prescription drug, and criminal damage to property, all of which are felonies.